icathaid/data-structures-and-algorithms/README.md

 There was probably an easy/elegant solution for the insertBefore and insertAfter methods, but I just went with this because I can refactor the search function part of it for the next whiteboard.

+TO DO:
+  write tests that match the examples in the canvas instructions

 # reverse-array